Lohithsl/ADP2.0OpenHack/Student/00-InitialSetup.md

    git clone https://github.com/<your git handle>/AzureAnalyticsOH.git
    ```

-7. Execute the following from the `LabDeployment\deploy` directory of the hack repository clone to deploy the environment (this process may take 10-15 minutes):
+7. Execute the following from the `setup\LabDeployment\deploy` directory of the hack repository clone to deploy the environment (this process may take 10-15 minutes):

     ```powershell
      .\deployAll.ps1 -